-18. Context.
-Most family members supported by remittances are young people - either children of migrant workers or their younger sisters and brothers.
+- 18. Context.
+Most family members supported by remittances are young people either children of migrant workers or their younger sisters and brothers. - 19.
+Opportunities.
+Generate more options for the next generation to stay home and contribute to their communities through targeted education and training programmes.
+These initiatives would focus on meeting local needs, and provide small-scale seed capital for entrepreneurial activities.

-2 Gender, Migration and Remittances, International Organization for Migration (IOM) factsheet.
+&lt;sup>2 Gender, Migration and Remittances, International Organization for Migration (IOM) factsheet.